oniyukii/anxiety/scenes/act4.md

 hong( body:"chin" });
 ```

 h: Nah, hai ragione.
+Le "abilità sociali" non è solo compiacere gli altri, ma anche impostare dei *confini*.
 "Social skills" can't be just about pleasing others, it's also got to be about setting *boundaries.*

 `hong( body:"one_up" });`

-h: We can't invite others into our home, if we have no walls to hold up our home.
+h: Non possiamo invitare gli altri a casa, se non abbiamo delle mura che la sorreggano.We can't invite others into our home, if we have no walls to hold up our home.

 ```
 hong( eyes:"angry", mouth:"narrow" });